 When there’s a mismatch, who is at fault?
 Do vendors or customers deserve the blame?

 Is LMS love or hate predestined, or can vendors and customers influence the outcome?

 What, if anything, can a buyer do to ensure a good (or bad) match?

-Based on my 13-year career of selling LMSs and more than 3 years of helping buyers choose LMSs, here are my conclusions.
-The first instinct is to always blame the vendor and of course, they carry the blame if they ever misrepresent themselves, don’t live up to their commitments.
+Based on my 13-year career in LMS sales, and nearly 9 more years helping buyers choose learning systems, here is my conclusion.
+When issues arise, the first instinct is to blame vendors.
+And of course, they carry the blame if they misrepresent themselves, exaggerate their capabilities in the sales process, or don’t live up to their commitments.

-5 Ways to Buy an LMS You’ll Hate
+5 Ways to Buy an LMS You Will Hate

-1) Assume You Already Know-It-All
+1) Assume You Already Know It All

 Buyers who love their LMS don’t focus on individual features.
 Instead, they identify their unique audiences and the behaviors they want to change.
-They script realistic use cases of learners in the moments when they need to find and use the system to connect with relevant content.
-This process reduces hundreds of fake “must haves” to a few dozen truly essential requirements.
+Also, they script realistic use cases that profile learners in moments when they need to find and use an LMS to connect with relevant content.
+This process reduces hundreds of fake “must-have” features to a few dozen truly essential requirements.